-If Nick plans to retire early, then it’s best to rollover his 401k to a traditional IRA and defer the tax.
 You don’t want to pay tax now if you don’t have to.
-Once Nick retires early, then he can minimize tax by building a Roth IRA conversion ladder.
+Once Nick retires early, then he can minimize taxes by building a Roth IRA conversion ladder.

 - You pay tax at the time of conversion from 401k to Roth IRA.

 - You have to wait 5 years to avoid the 10% penalty on the earnings.

 The beauty of the Roth IRA conversion ladder is that it is perfect for early retirees.
 When you retire, your income will drop and you will be in a lower tax bracket.
 Nick can figure out how much money he needs to fund his lifestyle and convert that amount every year.
 He will pay much less tax this way than if he rollover his 401k to a Roth IRA in one shot.

 We have about $1.2M in our tax-deferred accounts, 401k and Traditional IRA.
 Our annual cost of living is around $50,000.
 If Mrs. RB40 retires next year as planned and I quit blogging, then we won’t have much income.
 Each year, we can convert $50,000 from our tax-deferred account to Roth IRA and we won’t have to pay much tax.
 Let’s put it in a table.

 Basically, you move one year worth of expenses from your 401k to your Roth IRA every year.
 After 5 years, you can withdraw from the Roth IRA penalty-free.

 I gave us a 5% raise every year on this table.
 The cost of living will inevitably increase.
 It’s already really optimistic to think our annual expense will stay at $50,000 in 5 years.
 Our passive income should make up for any shortfall so I’m not worried.